 \section{Abstract}

-Robust clustering of high-dimensional data is an important topic because, in many practical situations, real data sets are heavy-tailed and/or asymmetric.
-Moreover, traditional model-based clustering often fails for high dimensional data due to the number of free covariance parameters.
-A parametrization of the component scale matrices for the mixture of generalized hyperbolic distributions is proposed by including a penalty term in the likelihood constraining the parameters resulting in a flexible model for high dimensional data and a meaningful interpretation.
-An analytically feasible EM algorithm is developed by placing a gamma-Lasso penalty constraining the concentration matrix.
-The proposed methodology is investigated through simulation studies and two real data sets. \\[-6pt]
+Robust clustering of high-dimensional data is an important topic because clusters in real datasets are often heavy-tailed and/or asymmetric.
+Traditional approaches to model-based clustering often fail for high dimensional data, e.g., due to the number of free covariance parameters.
+A parametrization of the component scale matrices for the mixture of generalized hyperbolic distributions is proposed.
+This parameterization includes a penalty term in the likelihood.
+An analytically feasible expectation-maximization algorithm is developed by placing a gamma-lasso penalty constraining the concentration matrix.
+The proposed methodology is investigated through simulation studies and illustrated using two real datasets.